khangHNISC/baseSpring/README.md

 ---------------------------------------------------------------------------------------------
-design - pattern for simple design pattern
+design - pattern for simple design pattern: noobslayervn
+    1. abstrac-factory

 ---------------------------------------------------------------------------------------------
 oauth2 - *** for authen + author flows with oauth2